BMW Transmission Problems Explained

 - Transmission service due now message on dashboard

-- Burning smell from under the car
+- A burning smell from under the car

 If your BMW transmission is stuck in limp mode or won’t shift, check that the battery is fully charged.
 Next, start with the most simple and basic steps.